 In Ron Chernow’s book, Washington – A Life, he states, “A young George Washington, with one opening shot from his musket, set the stage for the French and Indian War.
 His inexperience and hubris cost many men their lives.”
 And yet, he went on to live an epic life, undeterred by his first military blunder.
 Why?
 He made a conscious choice early in life to not let obstacles, mistakes and misfortunes define him.
 George Washington was focused on the ‘bigger picture’ and his personal contribution to society.
 He didn’t let the day-to-day difficulties stand in his way.
 We can all learn from his perseverance, determination and example.
 Washington instinctively knew that, like a movie reel, his life was on public display.
 The same goes for us.
 Everyone around us is watching.
 In that regard, our life is like a gift – or a stumbling block.
 How we go about our day and what we say and do – our example – can be our gift to others.
 All you need to remember is that one match can make an explosion.

 “The American Revolution was fought and won in eight years by an army of untrained colonial officers, on uncharted and rough terrain — forested and impenetrable areas in the dead of winter barefoot and bloody with no blankets or food for days.
 The colonial officers were grossly outnumbered by the highly sophisticated British forces.
 They endured enormous hardships because of lack — lack of supplies, food and clothing.
 How did they win?
 How was this even possible?
 Ideology.
 They were fighting for Liberty.”
 (1) They believed 100% in their mission.
 Perseverance, determination, faith, self-reliance and patriotism were their constant companions.
 So was hope.
-Do not give up hope.
+Do not give up on yourself or that glimmer of hope.
 It will light your path.

 Take hold of the light inside of you and do something with it to light the path for others who are disheartened or stumbling through life.
 If the light in you has dulled to a dimmer or is non existent, how about you make up your mind to get rewired so you can come alive!
 Become who you were born to be.
 The onus is on you to discover your purpose under heaven.